 School plays a major part in the lives of the pre-teen student.
 It is the time that they are leaving the security of their parent's home for another place every day.
 They become part of a new core group, a class, and develop new relationships and develop friends that they may have for years or a lifetime.
 They also begin to learn new things that are outside their personal development and begin to understand and mentally explore the larger world around them.
 This is the time that some children develop a love for learning and smart parents develop that love by extending it into play with educational and science toys.
 One of the earliest learning toys was the chemistry set.
 Created in 1923 by the A.C.
 Gilbert Co., the set was designed to teach basic chemistry skills, although by today’s standards, the contents of the kit would get you on some kind of terrorist watch list (they actually taught how to make explosives!).
 The same company came out with a microscope set in the 1930s that allowed children to peer at a variety of specimens and encouraged kids to find their own.
 Many young scientists would envy the surprisingly advanced set today as it covered real laboratory procedures and processes.
 Another highly valued educational tool is the telescope, allowing children to look beyond their observable world and out to the stars.

-For many teenagers, no “toy” has been embraced as heavily in the last fifty years as the video gaming console.
+For many teenagers, no "toy" has been embraced as heavily in the last fifty years as the video gaming console.
 Although beaten to the home market by the Magnavox Odyssey, it was the Atari Gaming System and its earliest endeavors like Pong completely overtook a generation.
 Technology and graphics grew by leaps and bounds over the years.
-The ’80s saw the rise of the Super Nintendo and the birth of the side-scrolling juggernaut Super Mario Brothers.
-Sega had the spinning and running lightning bolt Sonic the Hedgehog and the world of the franchise game and multiple sequels were born.
+The 1980s saw the rise of the Nintendo Entertainment System (NES) and the birth of the side-scrolling juggernaut Super Mario Brothers.
+SEGA had the spinning and running lightning bolt Sonic The Hedgehog and the world of the franchise game and multiple sequels were born.
 Gaming became an all-encompassing pastime for many kids and adults and there became camps that loved one system or group of games over others.
 The rivalry between the XBox and the PlayStation is a particularly contentious one in the gaming world.
 The graphics and complexity of games continued to grow over the years to the point now that games have begun to resemble and surpass many of the offering that come from Hollywood, complete with teaser trailers and red carpet launches.
-There have been several movies that spawned games that were dismal failures like the much-maligned ET the Extraterrestrial or have in some ways surpassed the movies that spawned them.
+There have been several movies that spawned games that were dismal failures like the much-maligned E.T.
+The Extra-Terrestrial or have in some ways surpassed the movies that spawned them.
 Today, video games have also moved online and spawned entire vastly immersive worlds like the World of Warcraft and the Minecraft franchises.

 The toy, in all its myriad forms, has been and always will be a pivotal part of what it means to be a kid.
 Play is where we learn how to do things, understand things and become the people we will become.
 It can be as simple as a ball or as sophisticated as the most advanced, multi-leveled video game, but the most important thing is that the child is entertained, engaged in the activity and involved in their own play.
 Play is something that every child instinctively knows how to do and it is something that we, as adults, need to learn to embrace once again.
 The world is a serious, demanding and scary place sometimes and wouldn't it be just a little bit better and a little bit brighter if we all took the time to play?
 Just ask a child.
 They know the way.